AGChow/OldPortfolio.github.io/index.md

 <img align="left" src="https://raw.githubusercontent.com/AGChow/AGChow.github.io/main/PoseWithMurphy%20(2).gif">

 I'm a self taught game dev based in **Chicago IL**.
 Like many, I grew up and fell in love with video games in my youth, but, as I grow older, the artistry and engineering required to craft these experiences continues to hold my attention.
-Thus, I enjoy working on 3d models and animations as well as designing systems of fun interactivity.
-My goal is to eventually work on AR/VR applications and experiences.
+Thus, I enjoy working on 3d models and animations as well as designing fun interactive systems.

 ## <span style="color:red">Skills</span>